Which Ireland players are out to prove a point?

 Stuart McCloskey

+As unfortunate as Robbie Henshaw's late withdrawal from the Ireland side is, it presents Stuart McCloskey with his biggest opportunity on the international stage since his debut in 2016.

-It now seems to be generally agreed that Stuart McCloskey has been a far more consistently high class performer than his six international caps would suggest.
+It now seems to be generally agreed that the Ulster centre, 30, has been a far more consistently high class performer than his six international caps would suggest.

 Up to this point he has been a victim of circumstance.
-While Robbie Henshaw, Garry Ringrose and Bundee Aki rarely seem to be fit at the same time, two of the three usually tend to be.
+While Henshaw, Garry Ringrose and Bundee Aki rarely seem to be fit at the same time, two of the three usually tend to be.

 They are three of the best centres in rugby, not just Ireland.
 Their consistent excellence has kept McCloskey out of the team despite his own sustained period of high quality performances.